Gerrykiptoo/yolo/README.md

 The Vagrantfile is configured to set up three VMs for the frontend, backend, and MongoDB services.
 Each VM has its ports forwarded and is provisioned using Ansible.

+## Kubernetes Deployment

+1. Configure Kubernetes Cluster

+Ensure that you have a GKE cluster running and that your kubectl is configured to communicate with the cluster.
+# Create a GKE cluster:
+using the commands bellow:

+gcloud container clusters create yolo-cluster --num-nodes=2 --zone=us-central1-a

+ 2. Configure kubectl to use the GKE cluster: by using the command below

+gcloud container clusters get-credentials yolo-cluster --zone us-central1-a --project your-project-id